 Married child.
-A child who was married at the end of the tax year is a qualifying child only if (a) you can claim him or her as your dependent on federal Form 1040 or 1040A, line 6c, or (b) you could have claimed him or her as your dependent except for the special rule for Children of divorced or parents who lived apart.
+A child who was married at the end of the tax year is a qualifying child only if (a) you can claim him or her as your dependent on Schedule 3, line 2 (of Form IT-40) or Schedule D, line 3 (of Form IT-40PNR), or (b) you could have claimed him or her as your dependent except for the special rule for Children of divorced or parents who lived apart.